 When it comes to hip pain, many would associate it with arthritis.
-A fair association because hip arthritis is quite common.
+It’s a fair association because hip arthritis is quite common.
 However, we have seen many younger people with hip pain when arthritis is not part of the picture.
-So, what causes this and what can we do about it?
+So, what causes this and what can you do about it?

 Common causes of hip pain

 Hip pain is most commonly seen in people with a pronated (roll-in) foot type.
 What is pronation?
 Pronation is one of the movements our feet go through during gait.
 The purpose of pronation is to make our feet flexible, so that they can adapt to different terraces and absorb shock from heel strike.
 In other words, when our feet pronate, they are unstable.
 There is nothing wrong with pronation.
 We need it.
 But, problem arises when there is too much of it.
 Ankles bulging on the inside, heels rolling in towards each other, and splaying of the feet are all characteristics of a pronated foot.

 The pronated posture increases internal rotation of the lower limb and reduces the efficiency of the feet during gait.
 This causes the hip muscles, namely the gluteus muscles, to compensate by working extra hard.
 Over time, the gluteus muscles become tight and develop trigger points, also known as knots.
 Overused muscles tend to fatigue much faster than healthy, supple muscles.
 This results in a dull ache lingering around the hip area.

 Shoes are more than fashion.
 They are actually (and literally) the foundation (literally because they are under our feet) of our feet.
 Without a firm heel grip and supportive sole, our feet can become unstable when we walk.
 Instability is one of the biggest factors contributing to the overuse of lower limb muscles, including the gluteus muscles as discussed above.